Emergent charge-2$e$ carriers well hidden from electronic band structures

+\textit{Kinetic-driven superconducting gap} --- Naturally, as soon as the 2$e$-carriers become phase-coherent in their low-temperature superfluid phase, the above-mentioned kinetic scattering would lead to a complete removal of all states near the chemical potential, as shown in the right column of Fig.~\ref{fig:pseudogap} and illustrated in Fig.~\ref{fig:cartoon}.
+Similar to the pseudogap, this kinetic-driven, second type of superconducting gap has size determined by the dressed kinetic processes (against the superfluid density), rather than the potential binding of 2$e$-carriers.
+Furthermore, as previously shown~\cite{Ku2011KineticsDrivenSG}, in the presence of a larger pseudogap, this second type of superconducting gap only manifests itself via a weight transfer to the scale of the pseudogap and effectively emptying states near the chemical potential.

 \textit{Conclusion} --- In summary, using attractive Hubbard model as a representative example, we demonstrate the emergence of charge-2$e$ carriers in the presence of residual low-energy electrons through determinant quantum Monte Carlo computation of their propagators.
-Above the superfluid temperature the electronic spectral function is found to display a typical non-Fermi liquid behavior, namely a pseudogap near the chemical potential.
-This study provides the microscopic foundation for scenarios of boson-fermion mixed liquid as effective descriptions for some of the strongly correlated functional materials.
+Surprisingly, even when the 2$e$-carriers dominate the low-energy physics, they are extremely efficient in eluding detection from the electronic spectral function.
+This renders completely \textit{unreliable} the common practice of dismissing 2$e$-carriers solely based on clean electronic band structure displaying weak mass renormalization.
+Nonetheless, scattering against 2$e$-carriers leads to a pseudogap in the electronic spectral function, with size determined by dressed kinetics rather then potential binding.
+This study provides the microscopic foundation for effective descriptions employing charge-2$e$ carriers (and their mixture with electronic carriers) for some of the strongly correlated functional materials.